2008 Serbian local elections in Kosovo: Dissolution of seven local authorities in June 2010

+All of the coordinators served until May 2013.

 Unauthorized elections in 2012

 The predominantly Serb municipalities of Zubin Potok and Zvečan organized local elections on 6 May 2012, on the grounds that the terms of assemblies elected in 2008 were set to expire.
 The broader diplomatic situation had changed by this time, and the elections were not recognized as legitimate by the Government of Serbia, the Government of Kosovo, or the international community.

 Following the elections, Oliver Ivanović (at the time a secretary of state in Serbia's ministry for Kosovo and Metohija) indicated that provisional governing councils would be established in both municipalities.
 Despite the objections from Belgrade, however, new municipal assemblies were constituted in both communities on 30 May 2012.
 While the Serbian government never formally recognized the legitimacy of the 2012 elections in these municipalities, they did not overturn the local governing authorities until the more general restructuring of state institutions that followed the 2013 Brussels Agreement.